dzzh/elfstatsd/README.md

 A daemon process to aggregate statistics from access logs of different HTTP servers (Apache, Tomcat, Nginx, etc.) for visualizing these data later with [Munin](http://munin-monitoring.org) or similar tools.
 Elfstatsd parses logs in Extended Log Format (ELF) and reports such metrics as total number of calls, number of calls per method, aggregated latencies and response codes.
 Has a large number of settings that make it a flexible solution for monitoring web servers configured in many different ways.

+Daemon code is written at Python programming language and requires Python 2.6 or 2.7 to run.
+Migration to Python 3 and addition of Python 2.4+ support are in plans.

 ## Test, build and run

+### Building the code from sources

+This code was originally written for Linux RHEL 6 and contains scripts to build RPMs for this OS.
+Packaging scripts for other Linux flavors are not yet implemented.
+Let me know if you are interested in having a package for your Linux version.

+#### Installation from source codes

+It is recommended to setup [a virtual environment](http://www.virtualenv.org) to run this daemon.
+Procedures to install daemon code with and without this environment will be described later.

+#### Building and insalling RPM for RHEL 6

+* `cd elfstatsd`

+* If you plan to run `elfstatsd` from a virtual environment, switch to it: `source /path/to/virtualenv/bin/activate`

+* Build rpm: `python setup.py bdist_rpm`

+* Install rpm: `rpm -Uvh dist/elfstatsd-XX.XX.rpm`

 ### Running unit tests: